Rachel Hyland, LPC-MHSP (temp)

 Hi, I’m Rachel

-So much of who you are and what you believe about yourself has been shaped by and reinforced through your closest relationships.
-These beliefs shape your narrative.
-What’s your story?
+Much of what you believe about yourself has been shaped by and reinforced through your closest relationships.
+These beliefs become the story you operate out of.

-In our connected world, why are deep connections so difficult?
+So, what’s your story?
+What do you believe about yourself and relationships?
+In a world where it has never been easier to connect, connections with others can be tricky.
 Maybe you feel scared to be vulnerable, so you hide behind masks of perfectionism and people-pleasing.
 You might act a certain way to fit in, but later judge yourself harshly when you're alone.
 Or maybe you can make connections easily, but quickly lose interest and pull away.
-If this sounds like you, it's likely that you've been hurt in past relationships.
-Do you have emotional scars from past or current relationships?
+If this sounds like you, it's likely that you've been hurt in past relationships and have developed unhelpful patterns in an attempt to protect yourself from future pain.
+I understand and want to help.

 Heart wounds, or attachment wounds, can cause shame and anxiety, affecting the way you show up in relationships.
 Heart wounds often lead you to believe you are either too much or simply not good enough.

-I help people understand and heal relational patterns, anxiety, and shame.
-If you feel lonely or crave deeper connections, I can help you explore and heal your wounds.
+I help people understand their relational patterns, anxiety, and shame and develop healthier ways of relating to themselves and others.
 You don't have to hide or change yourself to connect with others.
-I'll support you in accepting yourself and finding your self-worth.
-Let's rewrite your story.
+I'll support you in connecting with yourself through curiosity and self compassion.
+Let's explore your beliefs and rewrite your story together.

 Dealing with Anxiety